 - Stock and bond funds

 It might also be time to consider how you’d like to handle your real estate assets.
 Do you have a rental property or properties that you’ve used as a source of passive income?
 If you believe you need to move into a retirement community.
+Any vacation homes or other properties you’re not using?
+You may be able to sell these to help cover the costs of care.

 Whether you’re retired or aren’t quite there yet, you could consider taking distributions from an IRA if you have one.
 Two major types of IRAs are Traditional and Roth IRAs.